 Job title: Mathematical Modeler

-Department: Centre for Health Evaluation and Outcome Sciences (CHÉOS) at the Providence Health Care Research Institute (PHCRI)
+Department: Centre for Health Evaluation and Outcome Sciences (CHÉOS) at the Providence Research

 Location: St. Paul’s Hospital, Vancouver, BC

-Salary: Salary commensurate with experience; competitive benefits package including four weeks of paid vacation to start, extended health and dental plans, and membership in the Municipal Pension Plan
+Salary: Salary will be in accord with experience; plus a competitive benefits package including four weeks of paid vacation to start, extended health and dental plans, and membership in the Municipal Pension Plan

 Desired Start Date: As soon as possible